zsquareplusc/python-msp430-tools/doc/asm/forth.rst

     word simply outputs assembler code.
 Forth_ words must include the code for ``NEXT``.

-    This allows that ``CODE`` word definitions cam also be used to generate helper functions for other assembler parts.
+    This allows that ``CODE`` word definitions can also be used to generate helper functions for other assembler parts.

 Cross compilation of ``INTERRUPT`` words